egreiner/IegTools.FluentPollster/README.md

 ### Simple polling job

 You can add any Action as job to the PollsterBuilder,
-specify the poll-intervall and the condition,
+specify the poll-interval and the condition,
 build the Pollster and run it.

 ```csharp